 Write it out

 Putting thoughts on paper is a powerful tool.
 You can vent about experiences that upset you, but also remind yourself of things that make you happy – things you’re grateful for or personal accomplishments.

 Even if you don’t feel like smiling, the act of doing it can lower your heart rate and have a calming effect.
 And laughter helps reduce anxiety, so don’t feel bad about watching the latest cat video going viral on social media – it’s self-care!

 A warm bath, a good workout, or feeding your artistic side with drawing, painting or coloring are all ways to soften stressful moments.
 Make sure to make time for them.
 Click here for some stress management tips!

 Fight the ‘winter blues’

-Some of these issues can seem magnified during the winter when days are short on sunlight.
+Some of these issues can seem magnified during the winter when days are short on sunlight or when you’re stuck inside for long periods of time.
 Click here for some tips on fighting the winter blues, including getting enough vitamin D and omega-3.

 Looking for more healthy living tips to help during these crazy times?
 Check out some more blogs at Amway Connections.
 And to learn more about Amway products that might meet some of your stress management needs, visit Amway.com.